ev3dev/ev3dev.github.io/news/_posts/2015-02-24-SD-Card-Image-Release.md

 ---
-author: @dlech
+author: "@dlech"
-title: SD Card Image Release
+title: "SD Card Image Release"
 ---

 Yea!
 No more three hour apt-get upgrades for new installs!